 Perhaps, one of the most striking examples of this form of scientific inquiry can be described by the work of 19th Century Irish physicist John Tyndall.
 Although very much forgotten today, Tyndall was indeed one of the greatest scientists of his day.
 He was fascinated by a wide variety of questions and showed an interest in many subjects, including chemistry, geology, physics, and geology.
 An avid mountaineer and Alpinist, he would often combine his work with his hobbies.
 One of the things which always fascinated Tyndall was the colour of the sky.
 He was curious to know “Why the sky is blue?”.
 In the course of his studies on light beams, Tyndall set out to explain why.

 Tyndall’s work, undertaken out of curiosity and with no particular intention in mind, led to many further advances and discoveries in other totally unrelated lines of inquiry.
 It led to the development of a test of optically pure air (sure to be uncontaminated with bacteria and dust because it could not scatter light), which was greatly instrumental in convincing scientists of Pasteur’s claim that bacteria cannot spontaneously generate.
 Through his blue-skies work, Tyndall was also able to show how lung airways remove particles from air before it is breathed in and reaches the alveoli.
 In a darkened room containing dust particles, he had the subject breathe into a glass tube.
 As the subject inhaled the dusty air, Tyndall noticed the intense beam of light getting scattered by the particles as the air made its way into the tube and the airways.
 However, after exhaling, there was a black gap and no scattering of light occurred due to the fact that the expired air housed no particles.
 This experiment served to prove that the airways of the lung removed particles from inhaled air before it got to the alveoli (a defense mechanism against disease).
-Astoundingly enough, Tyndall was also able to prove that penicillium bacteria could destroy mold, fifty years before Fleming’s remarkable discovery.
-And, his methods led to the discovery of heat-resistant B. subtilis bacterial spores and the development of the gastroscope and the bronchoscope; all remarkable discoveries just because Tyndall was curious as to why the sky was blue!
+Astoundingly enough, fifty years before Fleming’s remarkable discovery, Tyndall was also able to show that penicillium mould could kill bacteria albeit ungrasping the significance of what he had just found and mistakenly believing the antibacterial effect was only due to oxygen deprivation caused by the “thick tough layer of mould”.
+Further along, Tyndall’s methods led to the discovery of heat-resistant B. subtilis bacterial spores and the development of the gastroscope and the bronchoscope; all remarkable discoveries just because Tyndall was curious as to why the sky was blue!
 For this reason, curiosity-driven science is often called blue-skies research.